Gao Brothers

 The Gao Brothers are two Chinese artists named Zhen (born 1956) and Qiang Gao (born 1962) from Jinan, in the province of Shandong (located in the north east of China).

 Their works tend to be charged with political and social nuances, including their recurring use of Mao's image.
 Gao Zhen, the elder of the brothers, explained through an interpreter that "1968 was a crucial moment in the Cultural revolution, where political 'cleaning' took place.
 Our father, a simple laborer was thrown into jail.
 We still don’t know if he actually committed suicide as the authorities told us or if he was killed during his incarceration".
 At that time, Gao Zhen was 12 years old and Gao Qiang was 6.

 A retrospective of their work, "Gao Brothers : Grandeur and Catharsis", was organized by the Kemper Museum from September 17, 2010, to 2011, January 2.
 A brief presentation of their work shows the multifaceted nature of their art: the brothers combine diverse mediums such as painting, sculpture, performance, and photography.
 They currently work in the artists district called 798 Art Zone in the Dashanzi Art District, and their work is internationally recognized.

 Biography

 Both brothers were introduced to Chinese traditional art before they began their college studies.
 The older brother graduated from Shandong Academy of Fine Arts and the younger brother from Qufu Normal University (Qufu is said to be the hometown of the thinker, educator and politician Confucius).

 The notion of "brotherhood", inspired by their own relationship, is at times embedded in their works as a message for all humanity.
 In 2002, the Gao Brothers left Shandong to settle in Beijing.

 Their art is protean, they refuse to be limited to only one medium, what is most important is the message at hand they are attempting to convey through their work.

+On August 26, 2024, Gao Zhen was detained by Chinese authorities under a law against "attacking the reputation and honor of heroes and martyrs".
+He was reported in October 2025 to be in failing health after fainting the previous month, and has still not faced trial.
+Human Rights Watch has called for the Chinese government to release him.